Nail Your Novel

 My Memories of a Future Life: a novel in 4 novellas: first episode, 30 August

-genre, genre bending, how to write a novel, indie, indie publishing, Kindle, Kindle Authors UK, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence, publishing, Roz Morris, self-publishing, writing business, writing life
+Authors Electric, genre, genre bending, how to write a novel, indie, indie publishing, Kindle, Kindle Authors UK, My Memories of a Future Life, publishing, Roz Morris, self-publishing, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 Yesterday Laura Pauling asked me about my decision to self-publish My Memories of a Future Life.
 She also had another question: